APP DESIGN | RESEARCH & DESIGN

 Wireframing and testing

-The user flow guides the creation of initial wireframe sketches, which are then user tested using pointing and hand gestures.
-Feedback from user is documented next to each component for reference and iteration.
+The user flow guided the creation of initial wireframe sketches, which were user tested using pointing and hand gestures.
+Feedback from users was documented alongside each component for reference and iteration.

 Expanded wireframes illustrating how the app can scale with additional features.